“My kingdom is not of this world.” What did Jesus mean?

 It takes a steady change in the spirit of the people in order to make that transition, but it is often punctuated with major events in history.

 Originally, Israel was a government that had no central authority to regulate or compel the people to contribute to the military or to the welfare of society.
-The responsibility of government was in the hands of the people27 who made freewill offerings, and served as militia and court.
+The responsibility of government was in the hands of the people who made freewill offerings, and served as militia and court.

 The welfare was managed through the network of the Levites, who were a unique civil society within their nation.
 Understanding the mission of Levites as a body politic is critical to understanding the mission of the early Church, and the nature of the Kingdom.

-The Pharisees had consistently turned from God's charitable protection.28 Rome and Judea had become vast welfare states with people looking to government to take care of them, as in the days of Egypt and Babylon.
+The Pharisees had consistently turned from God's charitable protection.
+Rome and Judea had become vast welfare states with people looking to government to take care of them, as in the days of Egypt and Babylon.
 They were covetous.
 They took comfort in benefits provided at the expense of their neighbor through the elected benefactors who exercised authority over the people.
 They became trapped in their own scheme, only to discover that they had become little more than merchandise, human resources for tyrants and despots.

 The highest authority on earth should be the Almighty Father of us all, in Heaven.
 That Father of us all should rule through the hearts and minds---of the people, for the people, and by the people.
-Jesus said to pray only to Our Father in Heaven and to Call no man on earth Father,29 because the Roman leaders were all addressed as Patri, Father.
+Jesus said to pray only to Our Father in Heaven and to Call no man on earth Father, because the Roman leaders were all addressed as Patri, Father.

 The Pharisees appealed to Rome to get rid of Jesus, but Jesus would not appeal to Rome either for protection or to get rid of the Pharisees.
 Jesus is King.
 Had He appealed to Rome for protection He would have compromised the sovereignty of His Kingdom.

 Allegiance is: “The obligation of fidelity and obedience which the individual owes to the government under which he lives, or to his sovereign, in return for the protection he receives.
-It may be an absolute and permanent obligation, or it may be a qualified and temporary one.”32
+It may be an absolute and permanent obligation, or it may be a qualified and temporary one.”

 These commissioned moneychangers were likely to bring in an amount in excess of 7,600,000 denarii in that one month.
 They were allowed to charge a silver meah, or about one-fourth of a denar.
 Their cut on this one event could be 950,000 denarii, worth more than $9,000,000 today.
-“Thus the immense offerings … to the Temple passed through the hands of the moneychangers.”37
+“Thus the immense offerings … to the Temple passed through the hands of the moneychangers.”

 The Sadducees and Pharisees, including the scribes, were just a few of the more dominating political and philosophical groups of Judea which had changed the system preached by Moses and the prophets.